ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. summary::
         A secret value that can be used to verify a password hash.

-    The key policy determines which key derivation algorithm the key can be used for, among the same permissible subset as for `PSA_KEY_TYPE_PASSWORD`.
+    The key policy determines which key-derivation algorithm the key can be used for, among the same permissible subset as for `PSA_KEY_TYPE_PASSWORD`.

     .. subsection:: Compatible algorithms